hadanischal/StarWarsCharacters/README.md

 # StarWarsCharacters

 Specification
-1)Please build an IPhone app that uses the free STAR WARS api https://swapi.co/
+1) Please build an IPhone app that uses the free STAR WARS api https://swapi.co/

 Guidelines
 1) shows a list view of all Star Wars characters (people) with their names and eye-color.